imclaren/blog/_posts/2014-09-24-specialists.md

 > Won't they make my life difficult?

 Ah, I'm sorry.
 I can't help you there.
-But now that you mention it, maybe I should write another article about how candidates can identify superstar employers ...
+But now that you mention it, maybe I should write another article about how to identify superstar employers ...

 ---